-This rule change does not address how the levels of reliability standards should be determined or the broader framework for setting and expressing reliability standards: these matters are currently being considered by the AEMC in separate reviews.
-At the request of the SCER, the objective of these reviews is to develop national frameworks for transmission and distribution reliability standards.
+This rule change does not address how the levels of reliability standards should be determined or the broader framework for setting and expressing reliability standards.
+The AEMC is currently undertaking separate reviews at the request of the SCER to develop national frameworks for transmission and distribution reliability standards.